IgniteUI/igniteui-docfx/en/components/grids_templates/row_selection.md

 - `newSelection` - array of row ids that match the new state of the row selection.
 - `added` - array of row ids that are currently added to the selection.
 - `removed` - array of row ids that are currently removed according old selection state.
-- `event` - the original event that triggers row selection change.
+- `event` - the original event that triggered row selection change.
 - `cancel` -  allows you the prevent the row selection change.
 @@if (igxName === 'IgxHierarchicalGrid') {
 - `owner` - if the event is triggered from a child grid, this will give you a reference to the component, from which the event is emitted.